Clergy and Staff at St. Francis

 After receiving a Master’s degree in Choral Conducting from the Yale School of Music in 2008, Robert moved to Atlanta and became an active church musician, as well as a member the Atlanta Symphony Orchestra Chorus and Chamber Chorus, a founding member of Coro Vocati, guest clinician in local middle school and high school choruses, and even improvised music for live comedy shows every weekend.
 Before starting at St. Francis In-The-Fields, he served as interim Music Minister at St. Matthew's Episcopal Church in Indianapolis.

-Here in his new home of Indianapolis, Robert sings with the Indianapolis Symphonic Choir and serves on the board of the Indianapolis Early Music Festival.
-In 2018, Robert became the Artistic Director of the Carmel-based chamber choir VOCE, and continues to accompany comedy improv shows throughout the region.
-Robert is active in the viola da gamba community, both as a performer of solo and consort repertoire and as a member of the management team for the Viola da Gamba Society of America's annual summer workshop.
-Robert is also the founding director of Uncommon Practice: an Atlanta-based collective of vocalists specializing in early and contemporary music.
-Robert and his husband Andrew, a professor of Informatics and Computing at IUPUI, live in downtown Indianapolis with their cat, Margo.
-More information and background can be found at www.bolyard.org.
+Here in Indianapolis, Robert sings with the Indianapolis Symphonic Choir and serves on its board, as well as on the board of the Indianapolis Early Music Festival.
+Robert is the Artistic Director of the Carmel-based chamber choir VOCE, and continues to accompany improvised comedy shows and improvised musicals throughout the region.
+Robert also plays the viola da gamba, occasionally performing with local groups Alchymy Viols and Echoing Air, and is passionate about bringing early music to new and diverse audiences.
+Robert and his husband Andrew, a professor of Informatics and Computing at IU Indianapolis, live in downtown Indianapolis with their son, Ian.

 317-873-4377, ext.
 202